JuanjoKeyLab/LatinoMelody/replit.md

-# LAtinouch Musical Project
+# Latinouch Musical Project

 ## Overview

-LAtinouch is a multilingual musical project website built with Flask and PostgreSQL, featuring a modern and responsive design.
+Latinouch is a multilingual musical project website built with Flask and PostgreSQL, featuring a modern and responsive design.
 The application serves as a landing page for a musical group, showcasing musicians and providing contact information.
 The site supports three languages (Spanish, French, English) with a vibrant orange and red color scheme, targeting international audiences.

 ## System Architecture